 - Cheese Enchiladas: Cheese Enchiladas are a comfort food like no other.
 Your family will feel truly cared for when they taste this hearty, from-scratch recipe, especially when you use homemade tortillas as the base.

-- Buffalo Enchiladas: This amazing Mexican-American take on enchiladas is perfect for game day or any day!
-You’ll love the spicy, tangy, savory flavors at play in Buffalo Chicken Enchiladas.
+- White Enchiladas: This amazing Mexican-American take on enchiladas is perfect for game day or any day!
+You’ll love the spicy, creamy, savory flavors at play in these Sour Cream Chicken Enchiladas made with salsa verde.

-- Quesadillas: Another classic way to use tortillas.
-You’ll be amazed by how good a simple quesadilla can be with freshly made tortillas!
+- Taquitos: Another classic way to use flour tortillas.
+You’ll be amazed by how good a simple Cheesy Beef Taquito can be with freshly made tortillas!
+Or grab you air fryer and give these Air Fryer Chicken Taquitos a try!

 How to Store Tortillas So They Stay Fresh